 How Does Using an Arborist with a TRAQ Benefit Me?

 While all certified arborists are able to assess risk, apply treatments, and communicate with their clients to a large degree, a TRAQ ensures the arborist is able to do all three at the highest level.
-The following are seven ways using a TRAQ Arborist could save you money, stress, and legal trouble.
+The following are five ways using a TRAQ Arborist could save you money, stress, and legal trouble.

 - Confidence is Critical.
 An unqualified arborist probably can tell you if a tree is risky, but a TRAQ will allow the arborist to say the threat is minimal or dire with greater confidence.
 If they say the risk of failure is very low, you can rest easier than if an unqualified arborist is pretty sure the risk is low.
 By standardizing the process, arborists will make fewer mistakes in both assessment and treatment, putting both you and them at less risk of financial damage and injury.

 - Precise Treatments.
 With a TRAQ, an arborist may be able to offer a treatment to reduce risk to an acceptable level without completely felling the tree (through targeted pruning or a fungicide treatment, for example), saving you money and heartache from a needlessly felled tree.
 They can better protect trees from storm and fire damage this way, as well.
 Just removing a few branches in the crown to reduce air resistance could be the difference between a tree toppling in a high wind event or staying upright.

 - Less Climbing.
 If the arborist has to fell the tree, by quantifying the risk and accurately identifying failure points of the tree, they may be able confidently do so without a time-consuming climbing process, which could save you money.
 Even if the arborist must climb, they can do so more efficiently and safely by not second guessing the risk profile.